awsdocs/amazon-dynamodb-developer-guide/doc_source/using-identity-based-policies.md

 **Note**
 When using IAM policy variables, you must explicitly specify the `2012-10-17` version of the access policy language in the policy\.
 The default version of the access policy language \(`2008-10-17`\) does not support policy variables\.

-Note that, instead of identifying a specific table as a resource, you can use a wildcard character \(\*\) to grant permissions on all tables where the name is prefixed with the name of the IAM user that is making the request, as shown following:
+Instead of identifying a specific table as a resource, you can use a wildcard character \(\*\) to grant permissions on all tables where the name is prefixed with the name of the IAM user that is making the request, as shown following\.

 ```
 "Resource":"arn:aws:dynamodb:us-west-2:123456789012:table/${aws:username}_*"